-The DCFW Implementation Support Project for the DHHS Child Behavioral Health Leadership Team (federally funded component) and its projects continues to build on the existing partnership that the Impact Center has with the CBH team at DHHS.
+The DCFW Implementation Support Project (federally funded component) for the DHHS Child Behavioral Health Leadership Team and its funded projects enhances the existing partnership that the Impact Center has with the DCFW CBH team at DHHS.
 The partnership creates an implementation science, practice-based set of activities and capacity building efforts in support of a multi-tiered policy/governance, program (e.g., EBP) support, and delivery system across North Carolina.

-Beginning July 01, 2023, the Impact Center will continue to work alongside and receive directions from DCFW Leadership, embed implementation science best practices within the Team, its projects, and support system partners where directed.
-This multi-tiered support system endeavors to:
+Beginning July 01, 2026 the Impact Center will continue to work alongside and receive directions from DCFW Leadership, embed implementation science best practices within the Team, its projects, and support system partners where directed.
+This multi-tiered support system endeavors:

-• Provide effective, timely, relevant implementation and organization science-informed best practice supports - encouraging leaders and staff to apply implementation science competencies and capacities at all system levels.
-Success will enhance CBH team and agency goals for effective whole-child services integration and other key policy priorities;
+• To provide effective, timely, relevant implementation and improvement science-informed best practice supports - encouraging leaders and staff to apply implementation science competencies and capacities at all system levels.
+Success will enhance CBH team and agency goals for effective whole-child services integration and other key policy priorities.

-Expected outcomes include visible adoption and use of implementation practice strategies among DCFW team and project leaders to lead state level projects or initiatives, using research-based implementation and prevention science strategies, frameworks, action plans, and continuous improvement methods strategically and effectively.
-These same outcomes will occur with key system partners (e.g., LME/MCO’s, providers).
+• Facilitate the ongoing application and acceptance of implementation science tools, resources, and best practices at each support system level.
+Expected outcomes include DCFW and partner adoption and use of implementation practice frameworks, tools, and strategies to lead state level projects using research-based implementation and prevention science.
+These same outcomes will occur with key system partners (e.g., LME/MCO’s, providers, IEMCH and Trauma-Resilience co-design collaborators, SOC local site teams).
 Creating state level implementation science proficiencies among leaders and their system partners can significantly improve team performance, individual project, and system outcomes.
 These proficiencies further enhance governance systems to optimize outcomes involving state, managed care organizations, community agencies, consumers, and other stakeholders.

 Award(s)